Hydraulics Vs Pneumatics

 Pneumatic systems are cleaner and easier to maintain than hydraulic ones, since the fluid medium is air.
 A regular schedule of inspection and preventive maintenance is usually all that's required to keep a pneumatic system running, e.g. checking the seals and making sure there is no leakage of air.
 The air does need to be cleaned of contaminants, and one of the most important maintenance procedures is the cleaning and regular replacement of the filter-regulator-lubricator unit.

 With hydraulic systems, the main issue is corrosion.
-Unless you’re able to install pipes made of non-corrosive material, such as galvanised steel, regular monitoring will be required to assess how the pipes are being affected by the fluid medium.
+Unless you are able to install pipes made of non-corrosive material, such as galvanised steel, regular monitoring will be required to assess how the pipes are being affected by the fluid medium.
 Water may cause oxidation, and oils or other media may leave deposits that will cause corrosion.
 Regular checks and replacements will be required for critical components such as seals, hoses and valves.

-Context is Everything
+Context Is Everything

 The flexibility of air flow, and its precision in use, make pneumatics an obvious choice for such applications as medical tools, dental drills and small-scale robotics.
 Pneumatics are best employed in specialised environments where hygiene or green practices are paramount, but they are generally impractical for large-scale or heavy lifting duties.
-Hydraulics are ideal for such high-force applications, and are often found in construction or mining environments.
+Hydraulics are ideal for such high-force applications and are often found in construction or mining environments.
 They provide constant torque and force, in spite of any variations in speed, and maintain positional rigidity.
 At the end of the day, while technological advances continue to improve energy efficiency and performance on both sides, the hydraulic vs. pneumatics question ultimately boils down to context.

 Get More From Rowse Straight To Your Inbox